 - nrofHARQ-Processes: the number of configured HARQ processes for SPS;

+- harq-procID-offset: Offset of HARQ process for SPS;

 - periodicity: periodicity of configured downlink assignment for SPS.

-When SPS is released by upper layers, all the corresponding configurations shall be released.
+When the SPS is released by upper layers, all the corresponding configurations shall be released.

 After a downlink assignment is configured for SPS, the MAC entity shall consider sequentially that the Nth downlink assignment occurs in the slot for which: